adityapalnitkar/adityapalnitkar.github.io/_posts/2017-4-30-Week-Fourteen.md

 ## What's in the way? ##

 I have three exams and two major projects due in my classes next week.
 It's important to keep focus, since a large portion of my grade in almost every class is yet to be determined.
-We have covered a lot of material in SWE since the last exam like SQL, Regex, JSON, Java, etc. It's a lot of new information so covering all the topics plus the readings while studying is a challenge.
+We have covered a lot of material in SWE since the last exam, like SQL, Regex, JSON, Java, etc. It's a lot of new information so covering all the topics plus the readings while studying is a challenge.

 ## What will I do next week? ##